fib-international/structuralcodes/docs/theory/section_calculator.md

 Bisection algorithm for finding the strain plain that is in equilibrium with extenal axial force.
 :::

 4. **Final Computation of Bending Strength**: once the equilibrium strain profile is found, the bending strength is calculated by integrating the obtained strain profile.
-This results in the final bending strength in the rotated coordinate system, which is then transformed back to the original coordinate system.
+This results in the final bending strength in the rotated coordinate system described in step 1, which is then transformed back to the original coordinate system.

 ## Compute Moment-curvature relation